Wondering how much time it takes to learn another language? I get these questions all the time. In this post, I’ll attempt to answer this question.

 One of the things that I enjoy doing is teaching languages and passing on the knowledge that I’ve learned to others.
 While I still don’t consider myself a language expert, I love sharing, studying, teaching, writing, and talking about different languages of the world.

 I am often asked two common questions: Best Foreign Language to Learn? and How much time does it take to learn a new language?

-These are quite difficult questions to respond, and unfortunately, there’s no easy way to answer it.
+These are quite tricky questions to respond, and unfortunately, there’s no easy way to answer it.
 However, we all deserve the answer.
 No?
 After all, how can we start our fascinating journey of language learning without knowing which language to study and time required to learn a foreign language?

-While i wrote several articles for the first question.
-I think that the time has come to answer the second one.
+While I wrote several articles for the first question, I think that the time has come to answer the second one.

 If you’re planning to start learning a new language or you’re already learning one, you might be wondering how much time you’ll have to devout to accomplish your goals.
-This is one of the most troublesome questions for a majority of language learners.
+It is one of the most troublesome questions for a majority of language learners.
 You’ll surely want to have some idea of when you’ll get there, right?

 The answer, of course, is tricky since several factors come into play.